stcline/WOKWI_Starter/README.md

-# :robot: Assignment Title
+# :robot: WOKWI Starter

-## 🤓 Overview and learning outcomes
+## 🤓 In this short lab you will learn to use the powerful simulator that is WOKWI.

 The goal of this lab assignment... 🚀